WHAT IS THE FACT-CHECKERS LEGAL SUPPORT INITIATIVE?

 The Fact-checkers Legal Support Initiative (FLSI) is a collaboration between three leading media law and journalism organizations, brought together to support fact-checkers around the world.

 FLSI provides legal defense for fact-checkers, connecting them with pro bono lawyers, helping to pay legal fees where pro bono support isn’t available, and providing technical legal assistance to pro bono lawyers.
 FLSI will also publish a guide for fact-checkers covering the main legal and non-legal risks fact-checkers face and how to mitigate them.

 FLSI is a collaboration between three organizations.
-The Media Legal Defence Initiative (MLDI), the Reporters Committee for Freedom of the Press (RCFP) , and the International Fact-Checking Network (IFCN).
+Media Defence, the Reporters Committee for Freedom of the Press (RCFP) , and the International Fact-Checking Network (IFCN).
 Find out more about our partner organizations.